 Student Leadership Council

-High school students who will graduate in 2024, 2025, or 2026 were eligible for nomination.
-Coaches could submit nominations through a standard online form, which sends a copy to both the national office and the district chair, if applicable.
-Each district had the opportunity to nominate one member student for consideration.
-District winners were reported by the district chair by March 1, 2023.
-Each country or U.S. territory also had the opportunity to nominate one student.
-An NSDA committee reviewed international applications to select one nominee from each participating country or territory.
-International nominations were due by March 1, 2023.
+High school students who will graduate in 2025, 2026, or 2027 are eligible for nomination.
+Coaches may submit nominations by February 15 through a standard online form, which sends a copy to both the national office and the district chair, if applicable.
+Each district has the opportunity to nominate one member student for consideration.
+District winners must be reported by the district chair by March 1.
+Each country or U.S. territory also has the opportunity to nominate one student.
+An NSDA committee will review international applications to select one nominee from each participating country or territory.
+International nominations are also due by February 15.

 This is a unique way to influence the organization’s future and an excellent addition to any student’s resume.
 If you know a student passionate about improving speech and debate, please tell them about this program!

 2023-2024 Student Leadership Council

 Sam Chen is a senior at Boston Latin School in Massachusetts.
 He competes in Public Forum, Congressional Debate, and Worlds Schools Debate, qualifying three times to NSDA Nationals, two times to the Gold TOC, and two times to NCFLs.
 Notable achievements include going undefeated in prelims at the 2023 National Tournament, advancing to quarterfinals at NCFLs, and obtaining top speaker at the Milo Cup.
 He also has instructed at seven different debate camps, helped host national and international tournaments, and created Outreach Debate to connect debaters globally.
 Outside of debate, he volunteers with Encode Justice and Closing the Divide, two organizations that address issues within technology and AI.
 He loves writing, basketball, and running.